CharlesFaye/DSM_WP_Site/README.md

 ##Djay Sunu Mbay Wordpress website

-this is the wwebsite of Djay Sunu Mbay's project
+this is the website of Djay Sunu Mbay's project

 ##Getting Started